 Haylee’s Halo Hospitalization Hacks

-DISCLAIMER: The following information is things that have personally helped our experience.
-Consult your surgeon about restrictions and what your child can do to get the most out of their time in Halo Gravity Traction. haylee’s halo hospitalization hacks are listed below.
+Disclosure: The following information are things that personally helped our experience.
+Consult your surgeon about restrictions and what your child can do to get the most out of their time in Halo Gravity Traction.

-- The halo looks more intimidating than it is!
-It is very light, and children usually feel more comfortable in traction.
+- The halo looks more intimidating than it really is… The halo is very light.
+The children usually feel more comfortable in traction.

 - Buy your child a nice pair of sneakers to wear in the halo walker.